Mechanisms of anomalous three-body loss in a population-imbalanced three-component Fermi gas: Results and Discussion

 \subsection{Three-body binding energies}

 The binding energy spectrum of the first excited Efimov trimer was previously measured experimentally using radio-frequency association \cite{Lompe2010b}.
 Our model is tested and validated through a comparison of the computed binding energies as a function of $B$ with the data of Lompe {\it et al.}, shown in \cref{fig:3BE}.
-The solid red and blue curves denote the $(12)$ and $(23)$ dimer binding energies, respectively, obtained by diagonalizing the two-body Hamiltonian in \cref{eq:radial schrodinger} with the $B$-dependent scattering lengths of Zürn {\it et al.} in \cite{Zurn2013}.
+The solid red and blue curves denote the $(12)$ and $(23)$ dimer binding energies, respectively, obtained by diagonalizing the two-body Hamiltonian in \cref{eq:radial schrodinger} with the $B$-dependent scattering lengths of Zürn {\it et al.} \cite{Zurn2013}.
+These dimer binding energies set the asymptotic limits of the effective three-body hyperradial potentials, and trimer branches can only exist below the deeper of these two curves.
 For $a>0$, the two-body potential [\cref{eq:twobody potential}] is tuned to support a single $s$-wave bound state, whereas for $a<0$ no bound state occurs.
-The black curve shows the spectrum obtained from the three-body effective potential [\cref{eq:3BP_dia}], i.e., including the diagonal correction.
-This construction provides a rigorous lower bound on the trimer binding energies.
-The gray curve is computed with the diagonal correction omitted, and therefore gives an upper bound to the binding energies.
-White linespoints denote the solution of the coupled equations in \cref{eq:coupledequations}, including three coupled channels.
-The red and blue curves for the $(12)$ and $(23)$ dimer binding energies set the asymptotic limits: The trimer branch can only exist below the deeper of these two lines.
-Both the experimental points (black squares and red circles) and our three-channel results (white circles) consistently lie within the rigorous lower (black) and upper (gray) bounds defined by inclusion or omission of the diagonal correction.
-This close agreement across all fields confirms that our three-channel model captures the essential physics, although the small systematic offset of the white circles indicates that adding further channels would probably refine the quantitative agreement.
+We compute three trimer spectra: one obtained from the three-body effective potential [\cref{eq:3BP_dia}] including the diagonal correction, which provides a rigorous lower bound on the trimer binding energies and is represented by a black solid curve with circular markers; a second obtained with the diagonal correction omitted, which gives an upper bound and is represented by a gray solid curve with circular markers; and a third obtained by solving the coupled equations in \cref{eq:coupledequations} with three coupled channels, represented by a white solid curve with circular markers.
+The spectra based on the effective potential with the diagonal correction (black) and on the three-channel coupled equations (white) follow the experimentally measured binding energies quite closely, both slightly overestimating the binding energies, with the agreement improving at higher $B$, where the calculated and experimental values almost coincide.
+In contrast, the spectrum obtained from the effective potential without the diagonal correction (gray) predicts much larger binding energies over the entire field range, showing that neglecting this correction leads to a substantial overestimation of the trimer binding energy.